thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 If you post a team name in your form, it will works :).
 You can check in workbench, with a select sql query.

 ## 'Get' route
-This aim is to see all teams registered in a web page.
+The aim is to see all teams registered in a web page.

 * line 3 : see [Performing queries](https://www.npmjs.com/package/mysql#performing-queries)